AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Traveling With Dogs Statistics

-• Distracted driving behaviors: While only 19 percent of drivers say they engage in distracting behavior when traveling with their dogs, many admit to giving their pet affection (48 percent), allowing their pet to move freely from seat to seat (33 percent) and playing with their pet while driving (7 percent), according to a 2016 AAA Consumer Pulse study.
+• Distracted driving behaviors: While only 19 percent of drivers say they engage in distracting behavior when traveling with their dogs, many admit to giving their pet affection (48 percent), allowing their pet to move freely from seat to seat (33 percent) and playing with their pet while driving (7 percent), according to the most recent data available, from a 2016 AAA Consumer Pulse study.
 In addition, the same study reports 26 percent let their pooches sit on their laps, while 15 percent give their dogs food, water, or treats while behind the wheel.2

 • Animal restraints: Only 18 percent of pet owners always restrain their animals when driving, according to the 2016 AAA Consumer Pulse study.
 62 percent rarely or never use pet restraint devices when traveling with their animals.